diegoandradecanosa/venom-training/amdahl4ML/README.md

 Optional arguments:
 * --traces trace_dense.json: If provided, timing information is added to the graph, calculating speedups and colorizing the nodes based on the potential for optimization in a red-green gradient, as well as identifying the critical path in this execution.
-* --rankdir LR: The direction of the graph, "TB" for top-to-bottom or vertically spread graph, or "LR" for left-to-right or horizontally spread graph.
+* --rankdir TB: The direction of the graph, "TB" for top-to-bottom or vertically spread graph, or "LR" for left-to-right or horizontally spread graph.
 Default is "TB".
 * --embed_docstring: Embed docstring as javascript alert.
 Useful for SVG format.
 * --svg svg_file.svg: Export graph in SVG format to the indicated file.
 * --speedups speedups.json: JSON with achievable speedups for different ops to generate updated timing information.